vmware-tanzu/velero-plugin-for-microsoft-azure/README.md

     --use-volume-snapshots=false
 ```

-Additionally, you can specify `--use-restic` to enable restic support, and `--wait` to wait for the deployment to be ready.
+Additionally, you can specify `--use-node-agent` to enable node agent support, and `--wait` to wait for the deployment to be ready.

 ### Optional installation steps
 1. Specify [additional configurable parameters][7] for the `--backup-location-config` flag.